-Nevertheless, if there is one thing that this article should do, it should be to inspire you to make your website as presentable and appealing as possible.
+Nevertheless, if there is one thing this article should do, it should inspire you to make your website as presentable and appealing as possible.

-If you can’t find yourself trusting a website that looks like Jami Lin’s, realize that others won’t either, so make your website look professional and modern.
+If you can’t find yourself trusting a website resembling Jami Lin’s, realize that others won’t either, so make your website look professional and modern.